RangerMauve/pouchdb-adapter-hyperbee/README.md

   adapter: 'hyperbee'
 })

+// Wait for the DB to open if you want to access the bee directly pouch.once('open', () => {
   const url = await pouch.getURL()

   // In case you want to access the hyperbee instance directly const bee = pouch.bee
+})
 ```